rohanaluguri/ansible-automation-with-udp-loadbalancing-/README.md

-The task is to deploy three services i.e, simple web servers, snmp daemon, Haproxy stats.
+The task is to deploy three services i.e, simple web servers, snmp daemon, HAproxystats.
 For this we need 5 web servers which are created at Cleura cloud network and they are named as devA, devB, devC, HAproxy, bastionET2598.